svlad-90/livelooping/md/looper-mux/looper-mux.md

   **Note!** The tempo change is done in jumps by **5** BPM-s: 80, 85, 90, 95, etc. The reason is the same - to allow selecting the target BPM faster.

-- After the target BPM was selected, you can proceed with any other actions.
+- After the target BPM is selected, you can proceed with any other actions.

 ----